 I am a PhD student in Business Administration at the Department of Management and Organization (DMO).
 I also work as an organizational- and leadership consultant.

-The current work title of my research project is Compassionate Leadership – from a process-oriented leadership perspective
+The current work title of my research project is Sharing of failure experiences at work – conditions, mechanisms and consequences

 ”The most compelling argument for compassion may be this: to sustain one’s effectiveness as a leader, manager, or professional, the experience of compassion will set in motion restorative mental, emotional, and physiological processes.
 And all of this leads to a more positive environment in an organization, which affects how that organization actually performs” (Boyatzis & McKee, 2005:185)

 Learning, knowledge sharing, failure sharing, learning from failure, emotions, compassion, self-compassion

 Please, feel free to contact me if any interest or question may arise.

 Mobile Phone: +46 (0)70761 6601